11 Must-Watch Black History Movies and Documentaries on Netflix

 4. Da 5 Bloods

-Spike Lee’s most recent (and very timely) release tells a side of the Vietnam story that’s rarely brought to light.
-The drama cleverly interweaves hard-hitting emotions with social commentary as it explores the mindset of black soldiers who fought for their country at a time when African Americans were being oppressed at home.
+Spike Lee's movie tells a side of the Vietnam story that's rarely brought to light.
+The drama cleverly interweaves hard-hitting emotions with social commentary as it explores the mindset of Black soldiers who fought for their country at a time when African Americans were being oppressed at home.

 Ava DuVernay holds nothing back in this eye-opening documentary—her brutally honest portrayal of the disproportionate placement of African Americans in prison speaks volumes on the institutionalized racism that looms over America.

 6. The Death and Life of Marsha P. Johnson